Five Cs of Singapore

-"Five Cs of Singapore" — namely, cash, car, credit card, condominium and country club — is a phrase used in Singapore to refer to materialism.
-It was first coined as a popular observational joke during the 1990s about the aspirations of some Singaporeans that exhibits materialistic tendencies by constantly seeking to obtain material possessions in an effort to impress others.
+The "Five Cs of Singapore"—namely, cash, car, credit card, condominium and country club—is a phrase used in Singapore to refer to the materialist mindset and expectations viewed as prevalent in Singaporean society.
+It was coined as a popular observational joke during the 1990s about the materialistic aspirations of some Singaporeans who tend to seek constantly to obtain material possessions in an effort to impress others.

 Overview

 Condominiums are usually considered by many as one of the fundamental "five Cs".

 Cash

 Cash refers to spending power rather than physical currency.
 Financial security and affluence is a status symbol worldwide and for much of contemporary human history was the measure of personal worth and success.

 Car

 The car ownership rate in Singapore is roughly 11%.
 In comparison, it is 50% in the European Union and 80% in the United States.
 As part of the government's continued efforts to make Singapore a "car-lite society" and reduce car dependency, only around 33% of Singaporean and permanent resident households own cars in Singapore in 2023, down from 40% in 2013.

 Although cars are an abundance in most countries and are not seen as status symbol (except only for luxury cars), high taxation on the import and ownership of motor vehicles (191% on new vehicles, an annual road tax based on engine size, and high pump prices) and a quota system requiring owners to acquire a costly Certificate of Entitlement (COE) has uniquely made car ownership a symbol of wealth in a land-constrained country such as Singapore.